AlfredoDiodati/et_al./docs/MATRIX_DOCUMENTATION.md

 - No axis-wise reductions (sum along rows/columns)
 - `mat.h` itself has no linear algebra beyond transpose, dot product, and norm - Cholesky/LU/QR live in `decomp.h`, solving in `solver.h`; see `docs/DECOMP_DOCUMENTATION.md`/`docs/SOLVER_DOCUMENTATION.md`
 - `mat_slice` and `mat_reshape` produce views with no lifetime tracking — freeing the owner while a view is alive is undefined behavior
-- OpenBLAS is a required runtime and link-time dependency once the migration lands.
-This library can no longer be dropped into a project as a single header with zero linking; `mat.h` stays single-header for the code we write, but the build now needs `-lopenblas` and OpenBLAS's own headers (`cblas.h`, `lapacke.h`) on the include path
+- OpenBLAS is a required runtime and link-time dependency.
+This library cannot be dropped into a project as a single header with zero linking; `mat.h` stays single-header for the code we write, but the build needs `-lopenblas` and OpenBLAS's own headers (`cblas.h`, `lapacke.h`) on the include path